-Sea turtles (green, Kemp's ridley, and loggerhead) and smalltooth sawfish may be affected by construction activities (i.e., dock pile installation and barge movement).
-Sea turtles and smalltooth sawfish may be injured or killed if struck by equipment or materials.
-Still, we believe this effect is discountable because these species are likely to move away and are expected to exhibit avoidance behavior.
-The applicant's implementation of NMFS's Sea Turtle and Smalltooth Sawfish Construction Conditions will further reduce the risk by requiring that all construction workers watch for smalltooth sawfish and sea turtles.
+Sea turtles and smalltooth sawfish may be affected by construction activities (i.e., pile driving, barge equipment movement, and oyster reef breakwater material placement).
+Sea turtles and smalltooth sawfish may be injured if struck by equipment or materials.
+However, we believe this potential effect is discountable because these species are expected to exhibit avoidance behavior by moving away from physical disturbances.
+The applicant's implementation of NMFS's Sea Turtle and Smalltooth Sawfish Construction Conditions will further reduce the risk by requiring all construction workers to watch for smalltooth sawfish or sea turtles.
 Operation of any mechanical construction equipment will cease immediately if a sea turtle or smalltooth sawfish is seen within a 50-ft radius of the equipment.
 Activities will not resume until the protected species has departed the project area of its own volition.